rdudaney/PigOutApplication/README.md

 PigOut
 (Still in Development)

-This is an android application for choosing a random restaurant given a location or using your current location.
+This is an android application written in Java for choosing a random restaurant given a location or using your current location.
 Pulls data from Yelp and Google.

 Future updates will bring a cleaner UI, increased functionality and reliability, and cleaner code.